EssentialsX/Essentials/EssentialsDiscord/README.md

 * `admin-roles`
   * `A list of user ids or role names/ids that have extra features in the command.
 For example, in the list command, admin-roles allows people to see vanished players.`

 ---

+## Misc Permissions
+EssentialsXDiscord has a few miscellanies permissions that may be important to know about;

+* `essentials.discord.markdown` - Allows players to bypass the markdown filter, so that they can bold/underline/italic/etc their minecraft chat messages for discord.
+* `essentials.discord.ping` - Allows players to bypass the ping filter, so that they can ping @everyone/@here from minecraft chat.

+---